|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Use only the freshest, sweetest corn for this recipe.
-The kind that’s so tender and sweet you can eat it raw since that's exactly what happens here!
-Yes, you can eat corn raw, and this salad takes full advantage of its ultra-sweetness by pairing it with bright, acidic tomatoes.
-This salad is wonderful with pretty much any grilled meat, or as part of a no-cook summer dinner.
+The kind that’s so tender and sweet you can eat it raw—it isn't being cooked for this recipe!
+Yes, you can safely eat corn raw, and this salad takes full advantage of its ultra-sweetness by pairing it with bright, acidic tomatoes.
+Use ripe, high-quality tomatoes for the best results.
+Add fresh basil and you have a very summery combination.
+This salad packs well and is good for cookouts, picnics, and more.

-- 1 teaspoon cider vinegar or white wine vinegar
+- 1 teaspoon apple cider vinegar (or white wine vinegar)

 - 1/4 teaspoon fine sea salt